spewspew/9asm/readme.md

 * 1(B) to jump backwards to the closest 1(H)
 * 1(F) to jump forwards to the closest 1(H)

-The only changes made were to the files in 6a, the other files are only needed to compile.
+The only changes made were to the files in 6a, the other directories are only needed to compile.